 The Risk Management Department implements the Group's risk management policies and processes, and develops the framework to assist the operating units in identifying, monitoring and managing the risks within the Group.
 The framework strengthens the Group's capability to recognise and capitalise on new challenges and opportunities so as to add value to Management's decision-making, business planning, resource allocation and operational management.
 The BRC reviews the Group's risk appetite framework and risk tolerance for the enterprise risks.
 Using qualitative and quantitative measures, risks are calibrated so that balanced control processes are matched against the strategic objectives of each business unit.

-The Risk Management Report is found on pages 96 to 98.
+The Risk Management Report is found on page 96.

 Based on the audit reports and management controls in place, the AC is satisfied that the internal control systems provide reasonable assurance that assets are safeguarded, that proper accounting records are maintained and financial statements are reliable.
 In the course of their statutory audit, the Company's external auditors will highlight any material internal control weaknesses which have come to their attention in carrying out their normal audit, which is designed primarily to enable them to express their opinion on the financial statements.
 Such material internal control weaknesses noted during their audit, and recommendations, if any, by the external auditors are reported to the AC.